 12. Berlin has the fastest elevator in Europe

 The lift at the Panoramapunkt, inside the Kollhoff Tower at Potsdamer Platz, will vault you up to the 24th floor in a mindblowing 20 seconds.
 Here you can enjoy one of the best views of Berlin and a western-facing cafe that is a great place to watch the sunset over the city in the winter months.
+Certainly one of the most breathtaking things you can do in Berlin.

 13. Berlin has more museums than rainy days in the year